2000prcs/Data-Miner/README.md

 ## Future Improvements

-- To make the program more user friendly, I can add more helpers for command or query errors.
-For example, I can add friendly intro giving introduction of the program or instructions when user makes an input error.
+- To make the program more user friendly, I would add more helpers for command or query errors.
+For example, I would add friendly intro giving introduction of the program or instructions when user makes an input error.
-- I can add helper messages depending on the error type as well.
+- I would add helper messages depending on the error type as well.
 For example, if the query has the wrong data type (e.g. number instead of string), a helper message can give direction to correct the input.
-- If the dataset becomes larger, I considered saving the data in a database to query the data more efficiently.
+- If the dataset becomes larger, I would consider saving the data in a database to query the data more efficiently.

 ## Built With